Menu

 Investigation by Police

-Victims have the right to information about the investigation including whether anyone has been charged with a crime.
+Victims have the right to information about the status of an investigation.

 How and when you are given information about an investigation may vary.
-You should make note of the badge number and contact information for the officer in charge of the investigation, as well as the police file number, so that you can talk to someone if you feel you are not getting the information you need.
+You should make note of the badge number and contact information for the officer in charge of the investigation as well as the police file number.
+This will allow you to talk to someone if you feel you are not getting the information you need.

 The police will tell you what steps they will be taking.
 You can find out if the investigation is ongoing and if charges are likely.
 You can ask the police to let you know if they lay charges.
 Some Victim Services programs can help you access this information.